MoJabeen/Dev-Notes/Clean Code.md

 - Avoid hybrids of OO and procedural, that use both freely accessed variables and functions operating on them

 ## Error Handling

+- Error handling should not be obscure, should not cover up the functional code

+This book suggests using try and catch methods instead of the nested error returning for clear separation

+- Best to scope the error used in the exceptions and not leave them broad
+- Good errors allow you to find the issue, they should state the operation that failed and the type of error

+- Its best practice to wrap any third party APIs for better control and easier to read implementations
+- Preferable to use SPECIAL CASE class or objects, instead of a null/error that is caught as an exception and dealt with.

+## Unit Testing

+TDD - Test Driven Development, tests should be written before production code.
+Tests need to be developed with code as, crappy tests or old tests are as good as no tests.
+They have a negative effect on the likelhood of upkeep and therefore having the necessary tests for new code.

+- The most important aspect of tests are they are easily readable and therefore easy to maintain
+- Use the BUILD OPERATE CHECK pattern

+- Each test function should only test one concept
+- Tests should follow FIRST:
+  - Fast (to run)
+  - Independant (not dependant on other tests)
+  - Repeatable
+  - Self Validating (Boolean output - Pass or fail)
+  - Timely (Written before production code)